NATASHA-ct/DigitalLibrary/README.md

 # Digital Library

-The Digital Library is a webapp that allows the user to display a list of books, add a new book and remove a selected book.It has been developed using React Redux and tested using Jest.
+A web application developed using React and Redux that allows users to view a list of books, add new books, and remove selected books.
+The application has been tested using Jest.
+It provides users with a simple and convenient way to manage their book collection.

 ## Built With